-How many times a day are you asked “Oh my god, did you see last night’s episode of (insert any popular TV show here)?” or told, “You have to watch (show you’ve never heard of) “.
+How many times a day are you asked, “Oh my God, did you see last night’s episode of (insert any popular TV show here)?” or told, “You have to watch (show you’ve never heard of)"?
 This is understandable as the last few years have seen a massive spike in the quality and diversity of TV shows.
-Not only are TV shows getting better, but we’re no longer forced to watch tanned losers in Home and Away or skeezy sex deviants on SVU because it’s all that’s on – in 2015’s TV landscape, there’s something for just about everybody.
+Not only are TV shows getting better, but we’re no longer forced to watch tanned losers in Home and Away or skeezy sex deviants on SVU because it’s all that’s on – in 2017’s TV landscape, there’s something for just about everyone.

-Not only that but a global Netflix analysis earlier this year showed that we Australian’s are actually slower on the uptake and are more likely to drop a series in its early days – so it’s no wonder we’ve got so many loose ends.
+Not only that but a global Netflix analysis showed that we Australians are actually slower on the uptake and are more likely to drop a series in its early days – so it’s no wonder we’ve got so many loose ends.

-Fun fact: If you're up-to-date with the TV shows below, you've invested 365 hours (that's 14.85 full days) to these shows alone.
+Fun fact: If you're up-to-date with the TV shows below, you've invested over 581 hours (that's more than 24 full days) to these shows alone.
 Well done.
-You should be proud of your cat-like ability to remain stationary for 2 weeks straight.
+You should be proud of your cat-like ability to remain stationary for three weeks straight.